Are there specific Admissions Requirements for the Undergraduate Biology Program?

 What kind of Biology degrees are available at Duke?

-Duke offers several programs in the biological sciences for undergraduates.
+Duke offers several programs in the biological sciences.
 Most students will pursue the BS degree with a Biology major.
 This program requires two ‘gateway’ courses in molecular biology, genetics and evolution, or a one semester 'gateway' with AP Biology 5, as well as introductory courses in chemistry, math and physics.
 It also requires at least eight or nine upper-level courses in the biological sciences (depending on gateway sequence).
 Three of those courses will involve exposure to essential areas in biology: organismal diversity, biological structure and function, and ecology.
 The other five or six courses (depending on gateway sequence) will be 'electives', allowing for advanced courses in whatever you're most interested in.
 So, although we do not have separate majors in specialties like molecular biology or botany or marine biology, it is possible to complete a biology major that 'concentrates' on these or many other areas.

 In addition to the Biology major, Duke also has related majors in Neuroscience, Evolutionary Anthropology (primatology and human origins), Chemistry (with a biochemistry focus), Environmental Science and Policy, and Biomedical Engineering, as well as minors an certificates in Genome Sciences and Global Health.
 And it's certainly possible to use courses from these other programs to count towards a Biology degree.

 What is the difference between a Bachelor of Arts in biology and a Bachelor of Science?

 The Bachelor of Arts (A.B.) in Biology is the liberal arts major program, appropriate for students planning a career in law, policy, or secondary school teaching.
 It requires math and chemistry only through Calculus I and introductory chemistry.